spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 Pomodoro is a common and effective timeboxing and productivity technique that we can use in this exercise.
 Basically you do 25 minutes of work, 5 minutes of break.
 You can use your own timer or this web application [moosti](http://www.moosti.com).
 Take a second and estimate how many units you want to work on each section, and see where you are by the end.
 Then you can decide if you want to continue adding more time.
 You will be improving your website as you go through the program.
 Don't burn out now!

 ## Releases

-## Release 0: Wireframes
+## Release 0: Reconsider your Wireframes
-Reconsider the wireframe you created for your index.html in [3-wireframing](../3-wireframing).
-Do you need to make any changes to it based on what you've learned so far?
-You should be sure to include links to your social networks using icons and have a header and footer in the design.
+Reconsider the wireframes you created for your index.html and blog/index.html pages in [3-wireframing](../3-wireframing).
+Do you need to make any changes based on what you've learned so far?
+If so, make the changes and upload your new wireframes to this directory.

-You also need to make a wireframe for the index to your blog.
-This is where you will link to your blog posts.
-This will be called your blog/index.html.
-(It is different from your site index)!

 ## Release 1: Design
 Now is the time to consider the colors, fonts, icons/logos, images and overall look and feel of your site.
 You may want to use some of the following resources: